 Smart and connected

 The mobile apps also give you tips and tricks on how to troubleshoot any problems, along with tips on how to get the most out of your robot vacuum.
-Both mobile apps also send notifications from your robot vacuum and allow you to remotely control the robots even when you are away from home.
+Both mobile apps also send notifications from your robot vacuum and allow you to remotely control (a smart WiFi integrated remote control) the robots even when you are away from home.

 This means that you can be sure that your floors get an efficient clean, no matter what the floor type is.